stashed/stash/docs/concept.md

 - Delete the Restic tpr.
 Stash operator will remove the sidecar container from all matching workloads.
 - Change the labels of a workload.
 Stash operator will remove sidecar container from that workload.
 This way you can selectively stop backup of a Deployment, ReplicaSet, etc.

+## Restore Backup
+No special support is required to restore backups taken via Stash.
+Just run the standard `restic restore` command to restore files from backends.
+To learn more please visit [here](https://restic.readthedocs.io/en/latest/manual.html#restore-a-snapshot).